 One of the best things about going on an ISHKAR trip is the group of people with whom you travel.
 Our trips attract informed, critically minded and adventurous people from all around the world.

 Some of you will be drawn by the prospect of spending time in the remote wilderness, others will be drawn by the chance to learn about a fascinating and poorly understood part of the world.

 We get to know everyone who applies to our trips over the phone.
 In this way we can curate groups guaranteed to enjoy sharing this extraordinary experience together.
 What unites everyone is the same curious spirit and desire to get far away from the typical tourist trails.

 (c) Michael Christopher Brown

-The price for this once in a lifetime trip is USD 5,990 per person.
-This sum includes all food, transport and accommodation whilst in country, along with all field photography workshops with Michael Christopher Brown.
+The price for this once in a lifetime trip is TBC.
+The price will include all food, transport and accommodation whilst in country, along with all field photography workshops with Michael Christopher Brown.
 We will be assisted by guides who know the region inside out, providing access to areas rarely seen by tourists.